trainio/installation-guide/README.md

 Refer to this video: https://www.youtube.com/watch?v=u5QyjHIYwTQ&t=194s

-MINIMUM BIOS SETUP
+## MINIMUM BIOS SETUP (do at least the following)

 FAST BOOT OFF
 SECURE BOOT OFF

-Windows
+## Settings done from Windows

-Run the command prompt, as admin at type powercfg.exe /hibernate off, and then press Enter.
+1. Run the command prompt, as admin
+2. type
+´´´
+powercfg.exe /hibernate off
+´´´
+and then press Enter.